cppalliance/requests/readme.md

 This C++14 library provides facilities to easily perform http requests, often with single function calls.

-It is still in development.
+This library is in alpha.

 Read the docs [here](doc/requests.adoc).